docker/buildx/docs/guides/bake/hcl-vars-funcs.md

 ## Using interpolation to tag an image with the git sha

-Bake supports variable blocks which are assigned to matching environment variables or default values.
+As shown in the [File definition](file-definition.md#variable) page, `bake` supports variable blocks which are assigned to matching environment variables or default values:

 ```hcl
 # docker-bake.hcl